JereKuusela/valheim-expand_world/README.md

 The file `expand_dungeons.yaml` sets dungeon generators.

+Command `ew_dungeons` can be used to list available rooms for each dungeon.

 - name: Name of the dungeon generator.
 - algorithm: Type of the dungeon.
 Possible values are `Dungeon`, `CampGrid` or `CampRadial`.
 - themes: List of available room sets.
 Possible values are `Crypt`, `SunkenCrypt`, `Cave`, `ForestCrypt`, `GoblinCamp`, `MeadowsVillage`, `MeadowsFarm`, `DvergerTown`, `DvergerBoss`.
 For example `MeadowsVillage,MeadowsFarm` would use both sets.